 Ballet Russe costume designs after Leon Bakst.
 Bakst (Russian-French: 1866-1924) was a painter and theater designer best known for costumes and scenery for Serge Dagliev's (and Nijinsky's) revolutionary dance company.
 Left) Trouhanova in La Peri; right) a Venetian courtesan: after watercolors by Bakst.
 Soicher-Marin Fine Arts.
 In red-gold wood frames with mauve mats.
 21.5" x 25.5"

 Seashell made of sand and crushed shells.
 Large tone-on-tone is simple and makes a statement.
 Perfect for Sarasota.
 Signed Foster.
+Framed by Harris Strong, the upscale art and framing purveyor.
 36" square in brass frame.

 High Horses, original etching/ serigraph by Guillaume Azoulay (French: born Casablanca 1946).
 Horses are one of Azoulay's favorite subjects and he shows them in dynamic motion like this furious trio of blue, purple and pink stallions printed on gold leaf.
 1993.
 Signed and numbered 49" x 39" gallery framed.